Northampton railway line

-The Northampton railway line ran from Geraldton through Northampton and on to Ajana in Western Australia.
+The Northampton railway line, also referred to as the Geraldton to Ajana railway line, ran from Geraldton through Northampton and on to Ajana in Western Australia.
 It operated between 1879 and 1957.
 It was the first government railway constructed in Western Australia.

 Opening

+The Geraldton and Northampton Railway Act 1873, assented to on 22 November 1873, authorised the construction of a railway line from Geraldton and Northampton.

 Construction of the Geraldton railway station commenced in June 1878; the foundation stone was laid by Eliza, wife of Maitland Brown, on 21 August 1878, and it was completed in February 1879, the first railway station in the colony.

 The line opened to Northampton on 26 July 1879.
 The Geraldton to Northampton section was 33 mi 25 chain in length; the Northampton to Ajana section was 33 mi 5 chain, and was a later extension.
 The line closed on 29 April 1957.

+The line's extension from Northampton the Ajana was authorised through the Northampton-Ajana Railway Act 1911, assented to on 16 February 1911.